radical-collaboration/facts/README.md

     * Install MongoDB server.
 Follow the [official documentation](https://www.mongodb.com/docs/manual/administration/install-on-linux/).

-    * Run MonogoDB from a container.
+    * Run MongoDB from a container.
 On a system with Singularity installed, this looks something like:

       ```
       mkdir mongo